Discovering Kuujjuaq

 Itinerary

-In 2 1/4 hrs the jet carries you the distance separating Kuujjuaq from Montreal.
+The jet carries you 1,443 km (897 miles) north from Montreal to Kuujjuaq in 2H 20.
 You land at the gateway of Ungava Bay.
-For the afternoon, we propose a visit to the local Fire Station, arena, churches, water distribution system as well as driving by the hydroelectric station and the petroleum distribution installation; then how about a visit to the local radio station where broadcasts are aired in Inuktitut.
+After you've settled into the hotel, we propose an afternoon of visits to the local fire station, arena, churches, and the water distribution system, the a drive by the hydroelectric station and the petroleum distribution installation; then how about a visit to the local radio station where broadcasts are aired in Inuktitut?

 A map of the town will be your means of orientation to spot different locations of interest.
 It is simply a matter of following the directions indicated on your map and making fun discoveries such as the mayor's house, the local day-care, the general store...
 In the evening, enjoy Katadjak throat singers who will entertain you with a traditional performance.